-Is it finally time to tackle the dust problem in your shop?
-Don't gamble by guessing on duct sizes and airflow.
-These basic calculations will tell you what flow capacity you need, what size ductwork that calls for, and how much static pressure loss your dust collector must overcome to work effectively.
+Tackle the dust problem in your shop, but don’t guess on duct sizes and airflow.
+Easily calculate flow capacity, ductwork size, and how much static pressure loss your dust collector must overcome.